 Affordable to campaign

 for our drivers.
 Normally our schedule is from January to December with the summer June to August off due to the desert heat.
-However, on June 7-10 we joined the Formulatour1600 Group at the Montreal GP
+However, in June, July and August we joined the Formulatour1600 Group at the Montreal GP

 this time we will join the Formulatour1600 Group at the Montreal GP